sofielloyd/LanguageAnalytics_2022/sentiment_collocation/README.md

     - This would of course be an improvements to be made for furture developments of the code.

 #### Compare the Quran and the Bible
+*These scores will also be displayed in the terminal when running the script*

 | **Scores** | **Quran** | **Bible** |
 | ----------- | ----------- | ----------- |
 | *Negative sentiment* | 0.086 | 0.063 |